 PTC India Limited was born in April 1999 out of the need for an institution which would provide credit risk mitigation to private power project developers.
 At a point in time when no private player was willing to venture into this arena, the Government initiated the inception of the Company.
 PTC is a unique example of a successful Public-Private Partnership where the diverse representation on its Board of Directors sets the tone for its transparent governance practices.

 PTC is a pioneer in starting a power market in India and undertakes trading activities which include long term trading of power generated from large power projects as well as short term trading arising as a result of supply and demand mismatches, which inevitably arise in various regions of the country.
 Since July 2001, when it started trading of power on a sustainable basis, it has provided the best value to both the buyers and sellers while ensuring optimum utilization of resources.
-PTC has grown from strength to strength, surpassing all expectations of growth and has evolved into a more then Rs.2600 Crore as on march 2015 company in this short period of time with a client base covering all the state utilities of the country as well as some power utilities in the neighbouring countries.
+PTC has grown from strength to strength, surpassing all expectations of growth and has evolved into a Rs.3,496.60 Crore as on March 2020 company in this short period of time with a client base covering all the state utilities of the country as well as some power utilities in the neighbouring countries